Family Carers Support During Coronavirus

 Some carers peer support groups are continuing such as the Walk and Talk group (face-to-face), Care to Read book group (face-to-face), Eating Disorders Group (on WhatsApp and email), and Yoga (on Zoom).
 Contact Southend Carers by phone 01702 393933 or email.

 Action for Family Carers have a number of free sessions and activities to support the wellbeing of carers across every district of Essex, including Southend.

 Visit their website to find out more or call 0300 7708090.

 Sport for Confidence Support for Carers - Come an join our carers community whilst trying our a new activity.
 Sport for Confidence are offering the following sessions for carers in Southend.
 All sessions are currently online via zoom:

-- Monday 1pm – Focus on Fitness.
-A strength based workout using everyday objects
+- Monday 10am – Focus Fitness via Zoom, a strength based workout using every day objects

-- Thursdays 2pm – Love to Move.
+- Thursdays 10am – Love to Move, via zoom.
 An age and dementia friendly seated gymnastics programme

 Each session are tailored to the needs of the group with support from a coach and occupational therapist.
 You are welcome to come by yourself or you can bring the person you care for.

-If you would like to attend please contact Siobhan Fuller on 07719557862 or email firstname.lastname@example.org.
+If you would like to attendan activity or enquire about 1:1 please contact Siobhan Fuller on 07719557862 or email.